MakerDyne/Basic-Reflow-Oven-Controller/README.txt

 3. Stage duration
 4. Stage control interval (monitor the process every X seconds)

-During cooling, it may be necessary to manually open and close the oven door according to the state of the three Goldilocks LEDs.
+During cooling, it will be necessary to manually open and close the oven door according to the state of the three Goldilocks LEDs.